EvolutionGym/evogym/README.md

 > - Pip-installable, with wheels for common builds
 > - Tests

-A large-scale benchmark for co-optimizing the design and control of soft robots.
-As seen in [Evolution Gym: A Large-Scale Benchmark for Evolving Soft Robots](https://evolutiongym.github.io/) (**NeurIPS 2021**).
+Evolution Gym is a large-scale benchmark for co-optimizing the design and control of soft robots.
+It provides a lightweight soft-body simulator wrapped with a gym-like interface for developing learning algorithms.
+Evogym also includes a suite of 32 locomotion and manipulation tasks, detailed on our [website](https://evolutiongym.github.io/all-tasks).
+Task suite evaluations are described in our [NeurIPS 2021 paper](https://arxiv.org/pdf/2201.09863).

 [//]: # (<img src="images/teaser.gif" alt="teaser" width="800"/>)
 ![teaser](images/teaser.gif)

 # Installation

-You can install evogym from PyPi or from source.

-## From PyPi

-To use evogym in your projects, simply run:
+To use evogym, simply run:

 ```shell
 pip install --upgrade evogym